matheustrres/messari-client/README.md

 A Node.js client for fetching cryptocurrency data from **[Messari API](https://messari.io/dashboard)**, which provides crypto research, data and tools.

+**NOTE**: This project has been deprecated due to Messari API's endpoints is now only accessible for Enterprise users.

 ## Stay in touch

 - Author: **[Matheus Torres](https://www.github.com/matheustrres)**